ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: arb_marker_position

     Specifies the position for a marker to be asserted in the arbitrary waveform.
 This attribute defaults to -1 when no marker position is specified.
-Use this attribute when NIFGEN_ATTR_OUTPUT_MODE is set to NIFGEN_VAL_OUTPUT_ARB.
+Use this attribute when :py:data:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.ARB`.
-    Use niFgen_ExportSignal to export the marker signal.
+    Use :py:meth:`nifgen.Session.export_signal` to export the marker signal.

     The following table lists the characteristics of this property.